Differentially Private Oblivious RAM: details

-The main idea of the protocol is very simple, we read data along a path, try to write data back to the same path (with some modifications and new encryptions) and if there is insufficient storage, we retain those overflown data elements back in the local Stash.
+The main functions of the protocol are Access and updateMapping.
+In the former, we read blocks along a path of a sub-tree, try to write blocks back to the same path (with new encryptions) and if there is insufficient storage, the excess data blocks are stored locally in the Stash.
+The latter function generates a distribution where a data block is more likely to be remapped to another leaf in the same sub-tree than to another sub-tree leaf.
+We use sub-tree$_a$ to denote the sub-tree the data block $a$ is currently mapped to, $\cup$ to denote union and $\backslash$ to denote removal from stash.

-Along with this, there is an independent access process of fake accesses\footnote{This is the similar to the eviction scheme described in~\cite{ren2013design,logN3} with the crucial difference that our fake accesses are completely indistinguishable from real accesses.}.
-These accesses are made by the user to the server and are indistinguishable from real accesses.
-Fake accesses are drawn from a Poisson process with a parameter $\lambda$.
-It is important to note that in Root ORAM, the real access by the user and the fake accesses by the client machine are exactly the same and hence are indistinguishable from the server's perspective.